Materials Science and Materials Engineer are exciting, stimulating and dynamic areas of study.

 The R&D activity of DEMM¿s staff covers several areas, directly related, or with great affinity, to Metallurgical and Materials Engineering, under the perspective of both applied and fundamental research, on the following R&D units: < ul>

-- CEMUC - Center of Mechanical Engineering
+- INEGI – Institute of Science and Innovation in Mechanical and Industrial Engineering